Prasanna-Mohanty/Churn-Modelling-Bank-Customer-Dataset-Analysis-Using-Deep-Learning-and-Python-/README.md

 <p>dtypes: float64(2), int64(9), object(3)</p>
 <p>memory usage: 1.1+ MB</p>
 <p>This function tells us that there are 14 columns and 10,000 rows.
 This dataset contains 13 independent variables and one dependent variable (“Exited” column).<br>
 Now let’s separate dataset into X(independent variables) and y(dependent variable).
-In X we’ll slice the data frame from third column to 13th (since we don’t need “RowNumber”,”CustomerId” and “Exited”) and in y we only need “Exited”<br>
+In X we’ll keep from third column to 13th (since we don’t need “RowNumber”,”CustomerId” and “Exited”) and in y we only need “Exited”  field.</p>
-field.</p>
 <p><strong>Encoding Categorical Data :-</strong></p>
 <p>We have two categorical variables (“Country” and “Gender” variable) in our data.
 We need to encode them.
-I used labelencoder and onehotencoder of scikit-learn package to achieve this. <strong>Note that I removed a dummy variable of “Country” to avoid falling into dummy variable trap.</strong></p>
+I’ve used labelencoder and onehotencoder of scikit-learn package to achieve this. <strong>Note that I’ve removed a dummy variable of “Country” to avoid falling into dummy variable trap.</strong></p>
 <p><strong>Feature scaling:</strong></p>
 <p>Feature scaling is an important part in machine learning and deep learning to ease the calculations.</p>
 <p>Now our data is well preprocessed and now we will build the artificial neural network.</p>